-Perspective | Americans nurtured Afghanistan’s central bank.
+Perspective | Americans nurtured Afghanistan’s economy.
 Now they’re gutting it.

-Biden’s intention to divide the money between survivors of the 9/11 attacks and, nonspecifically, humanitarian aid for the Afghan people, is as confounding as it is cruel.
+Biden’s intention to divide the money between survivors of the 9/11 attacks and, nonspecifically, humanitarian aid to “benefit” the Afghan people, is as confounding as it is cruel.
 A year ago, the United States was trying hard to preserve and strengthen institutions in Afghanistan like the central bank.
 Now, the Biden administration is knocking the legs out from under the country’s banking sector, thwarting the economy and leaving Afghans like me unable to access our savings.

 Since the disastrous pullout of U.S. troops in August, much of the criticism of American actions has centered on their leaving Afghans to the mercy of the Taliban.
 But as this decision demonstrates, the legacy of U.S. abandonment goes much deeper.
 After the withdrawal, international aid that the country came to depend on dried up under U.S. pressure.
 School, road and utility projects started during the occupation were abruptly halted, leaving thousands unemployed.

 The pattern of costly and damaging starts and stops is nothing new.
 I remember vividly in 2011 meeting U.S. government officials at USAID offices in Kabul made of cramped cubicles inside tight cargo containers.
 At the time, I was leading the implementation of large power projects at the national power utility of Afghanistan.
-USAID was promoting the idea of providing electricity to southern Afghanistan from Central Asian countries via imported electricity passing through the rough terrain of more than 800 kilometers.
+USAID was promoting the idea of providing electricity to southern Afghanistan from Central Asian countries via imported electricity passing through the rough terrain of more than 500 miles.

 We, the Afghan technical team, pushed for indigenous generation via renewable energy sources.
 But the Americans wanted a quicker fix in the misguided hope that by extending power line pylons, people would refrain from supporting the Taliban.